loelkes/ansible-octoprint/README.md

 semuadmin.octoprint

+# NO LONGER ACTIVELY MAINTAINED BY ORIGINAL AUTHOR

+#### I NO LONGER HAVE ANY INTEREST IN MAINTAINING THIS ANSIBLE ROLE OR IN LEARNING HOW TO ADMINISTER IT USING THE NEW ANSIBLE GALAXY WEB PORTAL.
+IF ANYONE ELSE WANTS TO TAKE IT ON, BE MY GUEST.

 [Ansible role](https://galaxy.ansible.com/semuadmin/octoprint) to deploy OctoPrint and/or mjpg_streamer as systemd services on Raspberry Pi running stock Raspberry Pi OS 32-bit Lite or Full (Lite is recommended).
 Should also work on other Debian distributions though webcam support may depend on the specific hardware.